-- 1. The areas defined on Map 13 and in Appendices 4 and 5 are designated as Local Green Space in accordance with the requirements of the National Planning Policy Framework. - 2.
-Inappropriate development that would harm the openness or special character of a Local Green Space or its significance and value to the local community will not be permitted unless the proposal can demonstrate very special circumstances that outweigh the harm to the Local Green Space. - 3.
+- 1. The areas defined on Map 13 and in Appendix 4 are designated as Local Green Space in accordance with the requirements of the National Planning Policy Framework. - 2.
+Development that would harm the openness or special character of a Local Green Space or its significance and value to the local community will not be permitted unless the proposal can demonstrate very special circumstances that outweigh the harm to the Local Green Space. - 3.
 Any development of such areas will be managed in accordance with national policy for Green Belt.